How to Stay Motivated During MCAT Prep

 Now that the beginning parts of your MCAT prep journey are taken care of, it’s time to talk about how to maintain that MCAT motivation over the three, six, or even more months of studying.
 As mentioned earlier, establishing good study habits is the most important skill you can hone.
 Be honest with yourself about how much time you can devote to studying each week, and make sure you use that time effectively.
 Create a reward system with common distractions, like Netflix and social media.
 It might be impractical to completely cut them out of your prep journey, so use them as break time after you’ve gotten through the material assigned for the day.
 Keep your study time distraction-free and focused.
 Another way to stay accountable is to bring in other people.
 Set up time to review flashcards with your parents or roommate.
 Find a friend who is on a similar study schedule as you, and set up study dates and review sessions for particularly tricky subjects and passages.
 Bringing in someone who can motivate you makes it so you are not carrying the [burden of the] MCAT alone, and you have others supporting you along the way.

 And, as it is a journey, there are going to be hard hills along with the easy trails.
 Make sure you take time to appreciate the view from the tops of those peaks.
 Reward yourself with an extra day off or your favorite Grubhub meal after you push through and finally understand glycolysis regulation, or make it through all of your physics equations flashcards without having to look anything up.
 The little wins along the way translate into that big accomplishment at the end, so celebrating these achievements is important and absolutely worth it!
 Along the same lines, make sure you have a big reward to look forward to after the test.
 Regardless of how you do, after you sit for those 8 hours, you’ve completed it.
 You’ve worked incredibly hard, and now you get to relax!
 If it’s safe, plan an outing with friends, or a fancy date with your significant other.
-These excursions may look a little different in the COVID Era, but having something to look forward to will make the MCAT date looming nearer seem more like a celebration than something to fear.

 Finally, when it comes down to those days when you’re knee-deep in fluid dynamics and up to your elbows in kidney diagrams, remember what you’re doing this for.
 I encourage you to think about your mentors, your “ah-ha!” moment, and your “why medicine” anecdote.
 Write down the goals the MCAT will allow you to accomplish.
 You’re learning all of this material and practicing all of these problems to become a doctor.
 What does that mean to you?
 When you have that answer written down and tucked away to pull out on the tough days, I promise it makes the MCAT worth it.
 You are doing this because you want to make an impact on the world, and that is reason enough to get back to your desk, crack your laptop open, and get to work!